 What do you miss from home?

-Certain people (you know who you are) but apart from that, not too much, I don’t really feel far away from home as I`m only 1.5 hours away on a plane and as I`ve said, my parents have a second home here and I do get back fairly frequently anyway.
+Certain people (you know who you are) but apart from that, not too much, I don’t really feel far away from home as I`m only 1.5 hours away on a plane and I do get back fairly frequently anyway.

 Any hints and tips for anyone planning to do the same and move to France?